 Regulatory Affairs (RA), also called Government Affairs, is a profession within regulated industries, such as pharmaceuticals, medical devices, energy, and banking.
-Regulatory Affairs also has a very specific meaning within the healthcare industries (pharmaceuticals, medical devices, Biologics and functional foods).
-Most companies, whether they are major multinational pharmaceutical corporations or small, innovative biotechnology companies, have specialist departments of Regulatory Affairs professionals.
+RA also has a very specific meaning within the healthcare industries (pharmaceuticals, medical devices, Biologics and functional foods).
+Most companies, whether they are major multinational pharmaceutical corporations or small, innovative biotechnology companies, have specialist departments of RA professionals.

 Pharmaceutical companies use all the data accumulated during discovery and development stages in order to register the drug and thus market the drug.
 Throughout the development stages, pharmaceutical companies have to abide by an array of strict rules and guidelines in order to ensure safety and efficacy of the drug in humans.
 In this highly regulated environment, regulatory affairs plays a critical role not only as the interface with health agencies and as a link between different departments in the company but also as the leading department to provide strategic advice on extremely difficult decisions through the life of a drug.

 Regulatory professionals keep working with the authorities and different departments within the company in order to meet regulatory commitments with the health authorities.
 Regulatory Affairs also ensures the maintenance of the marketing licence and leads life cycle extension activities such as broadening the indication of the drug, change of formulation, changes in the dosage etc..